Victoria Groce: Initial appearance

 Groce first appeared on Jeopardy! on September 19, 2005 (Season 22), identifying herself as "a musician originally from Decatur, Georgia."

 Groce said that she remembers very little of her brief experience, as she was preoccupied by the stress of a recent move to Pittsburgh and raising a new baby.

-In her first game, Groce beat 19-game champion David Madden.
-The next day, Groce finished in third place, behind retired advertising executive Ray Freson and writer Stacey Swann.
+In her first game, Groce beat 19-day champion David Madden.
+The next day, she finished in third place, behind retired advertising executive Ray Freson and writer Stacey Swann.
 In total, Groce won $23,801.

 2024: JIT and return

-In March 2024, Groce was invited to compete among a field of 27 contestants from throughout the show’s history in the inaugural Jeopardy!
+In March 2024, Groce was invited to compete among a field of 27 contestants from throughout the show's history in the inaugural Jeopardy!
 Invitational Tournament.

-Groce and fellow Chaser Brandon Blackwell, also in the JIT field, had helped their trivia teammate Troy Meyer prepare for the 2024 Tournament of Champions, in which he reached the finals.
+Groce and fellow Chaser Brandon Blackwell, also in the JIT field, had helped their trivia teammate Troy Meyer prepare for the 2024 Tournament of Champions, where he reached the finals.

 "I compete in a huge number of quiz competitions around the world, and the piece of 'Jeopardy!' that is 'know the things and remember them fast' I knew I was in good shape for," Groce recalled.
 "But so much of the rest of it — the buzzer, gameplay strategy, lateral thinking, and wordplay skills — I knew would be tricky to train for over just a few weeks."

 In the JIT, Groce now listed her occupation as "writer and television personality from Pittsburgh, Pennsylvania."
 Groce defeated Dhruv Gaur and Ben Ingram in her quarterfinal game, followed by Matt Jackson and Sam Buttrey in the semifinals.
 (David Madden, whom she defeated in Season 22, also took part in the JIT, but lost to Amy Schneider in the semifinals.)

 The finals pitted Groce against Amy Schneider and Andrew He, with the first player to two wins declared the winner.
 Schneider took the first game, but Groce took the second and third games to win the JIT.
 She won $100,000 and a bid to the Masters.

-Between the JIT and the Masters Tournament, Groce’s daily routine included "... an hour-and-a-half doing crosswords and word puzzles like anagrams" in an effort to improve her skill at language and wordplay.
+Between the JIT and the Masters Tournament, Groce's daily routine included "... an hour-and-a-half doing crosswords and word puzzles like anagrams" in an effort to improve her skill at language and wordplay.